Features

 loadFromPOM

-The cell magic is designed to make it very simple to copy and paste from any READMEs specifying maven POM fragments to use in depending on an artifact (including repositories other than central).
+Loads any dependencies specified in a POM.
+It ignores repositories added with addMavenRepo as the POM would likely specify its own.
+This cell magic is designed to make it very simple to copy and paste from any READMEs specifying maven POM fragments to use in depending on an artifact (including repositories other than central).

-Line magic
+Line magic arguments:

 -